120lab/crawler-find-word/README.md

 ## Description

-Deep crawl to find word in the body of web pages by base url Simple but powerful, popular and production crawling/scraping package for Node.
+Deep crawl to find word in the body of web pages by base url.
+Simple but powerful, popular and production crawling/scraping package for Node.

+We strict about our code , so, we choose to use 'travis-ci' and 'npm audit'.

+Review bugs you found or feature you want in our Slack click this [invitation](https://join.slack.com/t/crawler-find-word/shared_invite/enQtMzYyOTcyNjE5MDEzLTc4NWM3Y2QyZmNiMWY5OWJhMGVkMzNlZWEyOGQ2NWVjMmMwMjFlZWUyNDkwOTRkZmVmMjIxZDMzNjU0ZTdhZWU)

 ## Features:

-Configurable level of maximum pages to visit Configurable root URL and Word to search
+Configurable level of maximum pages to visit.
+Configurable root URL and Word to search.
 Use event driven API, Raise 'Done' event when process ends.
 Return usefull statistical data.
 Use Cheerio to find word or phrase in the DOM.
-Tested with Mocha and Chai
+Tested with Mocha and Chai.

 ## Future features

 Add 'Error' event handling.
 Priority queue of requests.
 Control rate limit.
 Charset detection and conversion.

 ## Demo